arnfred/covid-19/README.md

 * 2020-03-24: It's still too early to expect to see much effect from any nationwide action.
 I'm hopeful though that we'll start to see a drop in new cases as the nation-wide closing of schools approaches.
 * 2020-03-30: It's early days but it looks like Spain is starting to see an impact in daily infection rates after the lockdown set in.
 I'm crossing my fingers that numbers will remain stable or start dropping over the next week.
+* 2020-04-14: It's curious to see how Spanish confirmed cases kept steady for a week after the effects of the lockdown would be expected to start show their effect.
+I don't have testing data at hand to see if this was caused by increased testing.
+Deaths in Spain have been following the general pattern of a gradual decline roughly three weeks after the country wide lock-down measures were taken.
+Over the last 10 days the count of daily deaths has almost halved which is a reduction that is significantly faster than in Italy.

 ## Scandinavia